manwar/python-guide/python-object-oriented-programming.md

     b.addchapter("Chapter 3", 103)
     print(b.title)

-It would be nice to extract out author information in its own class
+It would be nice to extract out author information in its own class.

     class Author:
         def __init__(self, firstname, lastname):
             self.firstname = firstname
             self.lastname  = lastname

-Let's override built-in `str()` function to return the string representation of the object
+Let's override built-in `str()` function to return the string representation of the object.

         def __str__(self):
             return f"{self.firstname} {self.lastname}"

-We can now redefine `Book` class to use the `Author` class
+We can now redefine `Book` class to use the `Author` class.

     class Book:
         def __init__(self, title, price, author = None):